nft-dna/Volcano-Client-V2/README.md

 ### Lints and fixes files
 ```
-npm run lint
+npm run lint --fix
 ```

 ####
-# Works with node 17 and prior versions
+# Works with node 17 and prior versions (should work on node 18 too)
 ####
 ## linux
 # export NODE_OPTIONS=--openssl-legacy-provider